konstructio/kubefirst/docs/kubefirst/github/after-install.md

 Atlantis will always run plans automatically for you when a merge request is opened that changes files mapped in `atlantis.yaml`

 Any new users you have created through this process will have their temporary initial passwords stored in Vault.
-You can access vault using the information provided to you in the terminal as well, and you will find your users' individual initial passwords in the vault secret store `/secrets/users/<username>`.
-Once you've provided them this initial password, they can update their password throughout the platform by updating their GitLab user password in their gitlab profile.
+You can access Vault using the information provided to you in the terminal as well, and you will find your users' individual initial passwords in the Vault secret store `/secrets/users/<username>`.
+Once you've provided them this initial password, they can update their password throughout the platform by updating their GitLab user password in their Gitlab profile.

 ![](../../img/kubefirst/getting-started/vault-users.png)